-The Jewish cemetery in Varkovychi has matzevot dating from the late 19th century.
-In the first half of the 20th century, the cemetery was abandoned and over time overgrown with trees.
-The ESJF defined the cemetery borders and engaged in this project, with the added difficulties of dealing with the 10-degree gradient and the existing embankment and ditch on its edges.
+The Jewish cemetery in Varkovychi contains matzevot dating from the late 19th century.
+In the first half of the 20th century, it was abandoned and has since become overgrown with trees.
+The ESJF defined the cemetery’s borders, a process exacerbated by the 10-degree gradient on which it sits, as well as the embankment and ditches around its edges.

-The next stage – erection of the fence around the cemetery – began in autumn, 2016.
-As of today the territory of the burial site is cleared of debris, all excess vegetation is chopped down and the construction of the fence is now in the final stage.
-Special thanks to ESJF Chief Engineer Hryhoriy Arshynov, who has worked for the restoration and fence erection around the cemetery.
+The next stage – erecting a fence around the cemetery – began in the autumn of 2016.
+As of today, the burial site is clear of debris and all excess vegetation has been cut down, with construction of the fence now in its final stage.
+Special thanks to ESJF Chief Engineer Hryhoriv Arshynov, who worked to restore and fence the site.